University of Chicago: Student government

-All recognized student organizations are funded by the University of Chicago Student Government.
-Student Government consists of graduate and undergraduate students elected to represent members from their respective academic units.
-It is led by an executive committee, chaired by a president with the assistance of two vice presidents (one for administration and the other for student life) who are elected together as a slate by the student body each spring.
-As of 2025, the Undergraduate Student Government annual budget was greater than $2.5 million.
+All recognized student organizations are funded by the University of Chicago Undergraduate Student Government.
+The Undergraduate Student Government consists of undergraduate students elected to represent members from their respective academic units.
+It is led by an executive committee, chaired by a president with the assistance of four vice presidents (one for student affairs, campus life, advocacy and student organizations), an executive vice president and a board of trustee liaison who are elected, typically together as a slate, by the student body each spring.
+As of 2026, the Undergraduate Student Government annual budget was greater than $2.5 million.

+The Graduate Council separately governs the graduate student population of the University of Chicago, consisting of an inter-division executive board and one to two graduate council representatives from each division or professional school in the university.

+Prior to 2021, the Undergraduate Student Government was known as the College Council which, with the Graduate Council, formed the university's Student Government.

 Fraternities and sororities

 As of 2019, there were more than 20 Greek organizations operating on campus.
 According to a 2016 Maroon article, 19.6% of undergraduates were members of fraternities or sororities.

 Student housing

 Max Palevsky Residential Commons is a dormitory completed in 2001 designed by postmodernist Mexican architect Ricardo Legorreta.

 On-campus undergraduate students at the University of Chicago participate in a house system in which each student is assigned to one of the university's seven residence hall buildings and to a smaller community within their residence hall called a "house".
 There are 48 houses, with an average of 80 students in each house.
 The houses are named after former professors and other historical figures in the university community, such as Eugene Fama.

 Students are required to live in on-campus housing for the first six quarters of enrollment.
 As of the 2024–2025 school year, 58% of undergraduate students live on campus.

 The university owns and manages more than 300 residential units near campus for graduate students.